 It is a double sided box.
 On one side, the side you can see here, there are several compartments.
 This is great for tools, glue, little pieces, and short strips of paper.
 The other side of the box has no compartments, so it’s great for storing a few packs of quilling paper.
 Love this box!

-The travel box is sold by Quilled Creations, and I have it in my quilling supplies shop.
-You can find it in any well stocked quilling supply shop.
+The travel box is sold by Quilled Creations.
+You can find it in any well stocked quilling supply shop such as Custom Quilling.
 All of the other boxes I bought locally here in Malaysia at department stores, Toyogo, etc. They are not very expensive and they work well.

 How do you store your paper quilling strips?